• Skip to primary navigation

 What causes curled toes in chickens?

-Curled toes are generally caused by the same things that can cause splay or spraddle leg.
+Curled toes are generally caused by the same things that can cause splay or spraddle leg in chicks.
 Some things that can cause them are:

 1. Slippery surfaces.